 What I did translates easily into organizational jargon.
-That easy fit is a gift to ethnographers who want to explain what they do, are doing, and have done to an organizational audience.
+That easy fit is a gift to ethnographers who want to explain what they do, are doing, and have done, to an organizational audience.

 Does this approach add anything to what organizational developers, or good managers for that matter, already do?
-I'm not at all sure.
+I am not at all sure.
 It would of course work for me because of my peculiar background as a linguistic anthropologist.
-Given the gurus I have already cited, and given the old models of things like TQM and BPR and Six Sigma, and given buzz words like "appreciative inquiry" and "participatory action research"-Perhaps I've just reinvented yet another in a long line of wheels.
-Readers more familiar with this rhetorical maze than I am can evaluate for him or herself.
+Given the gurus I have already cited, and given the old models of things like TQM and BPR and Six Sigma, and given buzz words like "appreciative inquiry" and "participatory action research" - perhaps I have just reinvented yet another in a long line of different-shaped wheels.
+Readers more familiar with this rhetorical maze than I am can evaluate for himself or herself.

-I can say that some of the steps-fieldwork and "being there," knowing how to follow on a surprise into an abductive dynamic and let it lead the project someplace new, systematic analysis of uncontrolled data to frame an argument based on the approrpriate logic, iteratively and recursively testing hypotheses on the fly, and that ability to grasp and apply context and meaning questions and know how and when to formulate them-These are tried and true skills of traditional ethnographic training in anthropology, as is the fine-grained attention to ways of talking that goes with the linguistic part of "linguistic anthropology."
+I can say that some of the steps are classic ethnography-Fieldwork and "being there," knowing how to follow a surprise into an abductive dynamic and let it lead the project someplace new, systematic analysis of uncontrolled data to frame an argument, iteratively and recursively testing hypotheses on the fly, and that central ability to grasp and apply context and meaning questions and know how and when to formulate them.
+These are tried and true skills of traditional ethnographic training, as is the fine-grained attention to ways of talking that goes with the linguistic part of linguistic anthropology.
 The linguistic part goes beyond the limits of this article, but see the article by Shotter in this special issue where it is treated in detail.

-The model itself is pretty straightforward.
-It requires a background in IRA logic and C/M questions, which is why I think ethnographers are a good choice to do it, even if they aren't doing academic ethnography.
-But the larger context of such work isn't so straightforward.
+But the larger context of such work was not so straightforward.
 Recall that the court project worked as far as its immediate goals went, but it failed as something that the higher-ups in the state bureaucracy wanted to implement.